 Use Preventative Treatment

 Oral medication and tick collars are common tick preventatives.
 Topical treatments include powders, shampoos, sprays and insecticides.
-These treatments are made by various companies but each have the same end goal of killing any ticks that may attempt to call your beloved pet home.
+These treatments are made by various companies but each have the same end goal to prevent ticks and kill any that may attempt to call your beloved pet home.

 Alternatively, you may want to consider natural topical treatments.
 Herbal products using natural ingredients and may be the best option if your dog is allergic to active chemicals found in regular tick repellent treatments.
 Dog apple cider vinegar or garlic can also be effective in preventing tick infestation.